twilight07/mcp-unity/README.md

 - **get_menu_items**: Retrieves a list of all available menu items in the Unity Editor to facilitate **execute_menu_item** tool
 - **get_hierarchy**: Retrieves a list of all game objects in the Unity hierarchy
+- **get_gameobject**: Retrieves detailed information about a specific GameObject by instance ID, including all GameObject components with it's serialized properties and fields
 - **get_console_logs**: Retrieves a list of all logs from the Unity console
 - **get_packages**: Retrieves information about installed and available packages from the Unity Package Manager
 - **get_assets**: Retrieves information about assets in the Unity Asset Database